 How to make croquettes with sweet potato and salmon

-This recipe is easy to make and sure to be a favorite on Thanksgiving!
-Croquettes are a classic dish served around the world.
-They can be made with a variety of fillings, from potato to seafood.
+This recipe is easy to make and sure to be a favorite!
+Croquettes are a classic dish served around the world and can be made with a variety of fillings, from potato to seafood.
 Traditionally coated in breadcrumbs and deep-fried, they are served as appetizers in some parts of the world, some places are a snack, and as the main course in others.
-This baked croquette recipe turns out golden brown and with a nice crunch, no frying necessary.
-Start by peeling and slicing sweet potatoes, and roasting along with a fillet of salmon.
+This baked croquette recipe turns out golden brown, and with a nice crunch, no frying necessary.
+Start by peeling and slicing sweet potatoes and roasting along with a fillet of salmon.

 - 1 pound sweet potatoes

 - 2 tablespoon fresh dill chopped